audioxide/data/data/posts/20200403-reviews-waxahatchee-saint-cloud.md

   witness these songs being played live in a chapel would be quite the experience.
 Someone should work on that.
 week: 227
+blurb: To witness these songs being played live in a chapel would be quite the experience.
+Someone should work on that.
 ---
 author: André
 review: >-